bitstadium/HockeySDK-Android/README.md

 * **Sessions:** A new session is tracked by the SDK whenever the containing app is restarted (this refers to a 'cold start', i.e. when the app has not already been in memory prior to being launched) or whenever it becomes active again after having been in the background for 20 seconds or more.
 * **Users:** The SDK anonymously tracks the users of your app by creating a random UUID that is then securely stored.
 The UUID is securely stored in the preferences of the client app.
+* **Custom Events:** Add custom events to your app to learn which features your users are using.
+For instance, you might want to track how many purchases occur in your app, how many users start (or end) a level in a game.
+HockeyApp will provide aggregates for the tracked events, but you will not be able to drill down and see the details of a specific event that occurred.

 To integrate User Metrics with your app, perform the following steps: